 The purpose of using sales territories is to assign sales accountability and to measure sales progress.
 A sales organization can choose to make this a simple process or a complex process.
-I am sure there are organizations that require, for good reason, many layers of management and measurement that can make the territory process somewhat complex.
+I am sure some organizations require, for a good reason, many layers of management and measurement that can make the territory process somewhat tricky.
 My vote is for keeping it simple.
 Build sales territory maps using map layers such as counties, states, and zip codes.

 Sales territory creation organizes your sales force.
-In most cases sales managers want their sales people in separate, clearly defined sales areas.
-These area assignments help drive accountability.
-Assigned territories help salespeople define their own unique set of goals.
+In most cases, sales managers want their salespeople separated into clearly defined sales areas.
+Assigned territories help salespeople understand and achieve their own unique set of goals.
+These area-based assignments help drive accountability.

 Field sales facts can be multifaceted.
+Sales volumes often vary by region, and balancing the sales load, as well as sales compensation, only makes sense.
 A sales territory could be assigned based on historical sales data.
-Sales volumes often vary by region and balancing the sales load, as well as sales compensation, only makes sense.
-Contributing factors towards sales territory assignment based on sales histories, might include the number of sales people available for assignment, how geographically spread out your target area is, and where most of the sales are concentrated.
+Contributing factors towards sales territory assignment based on sales histories might include the number of salespeople available for work, how geographically spread out your target area is, and where most of the sales are concentrated.

-Field sales facts could also be tied directly to demographic analysis.
+Field sales facts often tie directly to demographic analysis.
 The sales assignment justification may use population, median income, and household levels per zip code as its basis.
-Or some companies may choose to import additional demographics such as health or real estate statistics that may be relevant to the industry at hand.
-All statistical additions should contain a location component (ZIP code, county) to connect it to territory assignment logic.
+Or some companies may choose to import additional demographics such as health or real estate statistics that may be relevant to the industry.
+All statistical additions should contain a location component (ZIP code, county) to connect to territory assignment logic.